enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

-WSE Haml extends the legacy facilities to attempt to _complete_ the set of whitespace-preserving operators and mechanisms, with `option:preformatted`, and HereDocs.
+WSE Haml extends the legacy facilities to attempt to _complete_ the set of whitespace-preserving operators and mechanisms, with `option:preformatted`, the `filter:preformatted` facility, and HereDocs.

+TODO: Once the Initial Whitespace and Inline/Mixed Content extensions are supported, the _preformatted_ group of extensions seem the least compelling.
+Both the 'vtag' and filter:preformatted offering only minor convenience improvements.
+On the other hand HereDoc greatly simplifies a frequently-needed form of HamlSource-to-HtmlOutput transit.

-The following tables show how the above-listed concerns are addressed by legacy Haml plus the WSE extensions.
+The following tables show how the above-listed concerns are addressed by legacy Haml plus the WSE Haml extensions.

 Nomenclature: Just as _ptag_ denotes (above) a tag listed in `option:preserve` (_p_ as in preserve), _vtag_ denotes a tag listed